 AI coding tools range from GitHub Copilot's enterprise-grade completion to autonomous agents like Replit and Cline that handle end-to-end workflows.
 Full-stack generators including v0, Bolt.new, and Lovable compress prototyping into minutes.

-Each tool serves specific needs: Cursor excels at multi-file refactoring, Windsurf offers unlimited free completions, and Amazon Q Developer specializes in AWS infrastructure.
+Each tool serves specific needs: Cursor excels at multi-file refactoring, Windsurf offers unlimited free completions, and OpenCode brings an open-source, model-agnostic agent to your terminal.

 For content-driven applications, pair these AI tools with Strapi's headless CMS.
 While AI generators handle rapid UI iteration, Strapi provides the structured content operations, role-based access controls, and API flexibility your production applications require.